27306 - Financial accounting II

 In the June exams, the mark of the students that follow both systems will be the highest between the mark in the continuous assessment system and in the global assessment system.

 The exams will consist of several questions.
 The score of the theoretical questions, consisting of multiple choice exercises, will range from 10% to 15% of the final mark of the exam.
 The rest of the exam will consist of practical exercises about the measurement, recording and presentation of the economic events included in the syllabus.
-Some of the exercises may take the form of multiple choice questions.
+These exercises may take the form of multiple choice or similar questions.

 In the September exams, the assessment will be carried out through a final exam.
 Its content will be theoretical-practical, including the same type of questions explained above.